 August 6, 2024: “How Rational Faith Goes Beyond the Evidence” (Session on Religious Epistemology, World Congress of Philosophy, Rome, Italy) (Handout) (Video)

-November 7-8, 2024: TBD (Colloquium Talk, Purdue University)
+November 8, 2024: “A Defense of Epistemic Ties” (Colloquium Talk, Purdue University) (Handout) (Video)

 November 11, 2024: Parity and the Permissivism Puzzle: A Defense of Epistemic Options (with Chris Tucker) (St. Louis Epistemology Group, WashU)